 To answer these questions effectively, we first need to understand just a little bit about how WBV works and it’s neurobiological effects.
 Let’s start with proprioception.
-My most popular post ever (48,000 Facebook likes and counting) pertains to fascia’s role in proprioception (HERE).
+My most popular post ever (over 100,000 Facebook likes and counting) pertains to fascia’s role in proprioception (HERE).
 In part II (RESTORING INJURED FASCIA’S PROPRIOCEPTIVE ABILITIES), I discuss ways that people can help both CHRONIC PAIN and CHRONIC ILLNESS (including, as you will soon see, AUTOIMMUNE DISEASES) by increasing joint and soft tissue proprioception.
-Study after study after study shows that WBV stimulates proprioception.
+This makes sense once you realize that study after study after study shows that Whole Body Vibration stimulates proprioception.

 Just remember that no tissue has more proprioceptive power than FASCIA (not surprising considering it is the most abundant connective tissue in your body), which is the reason that some of the smartest physicians and researchers in the world are suggesting that it provides the basis for understanding all pain and disease (HERE)!
-In fact, one of the methods I discuss with patients for increasing proprioception and kinesthesia is Whole Body Vibration (I use it in my clinic with certain protocols, including SPINAL DECOMPRESSION THERAPY).
+In fact, one of the methods I discuss with patients for increasing proprioception and kinesthesia is Whole Body Vibration.
 Understanding proprioception is important, but let’s dig a bit deeper and look at a few of the practical outcomes of increasing or stimulating proprioception in your joints and connective tissues.

 The August issue of the European Journal of Applied Physiology (Acute and Chronic Neuromuscular Adaptations to Local Vibration Training) concluded that, “Vibratory stimuli are thought to have the potential to promote neural and/or muscular (re)conditioning.
 This has been well described for whole-body vibration, which is commonly used as a training method to improve strength and/or functional abilities.
 The functional improvements are principally triggered by adaptations within the central nervous system.”
 Intriguing already.
 And speaking of the Central Nervous System…

 A study from last December’s issue of the Journal of Musculoskeletal and Neuronal Interactions published a study called Acute Corticospinal and Spinal Modulation After Whole Body Vibration, that actually proves that WBV brings about its various effects not just via cord-based reflexes, but via activation of various brain pathways.
 What sort of changes do these five authors from Germany’s Freiburg University mention?
-(This is cherry-picked due to time and space constraints as are most quotes I use)
+(This is cherry-picked due to time and space constraints)

 A study from the July issue of the Journal of Aging and Physical Activity (Whole-Body Vibration Training Improves Heart Rate Variability and Body Fat Percentage in Obese Hispanic Postmenopausal Women) took this issue even farther, showing that not only does WBV help restore underlying metabolic function in obese individuals, it actually helps increase something called Heart Rate Variability or HRV.
 Why is this a big deal?
 Because I’ve previously shown you that when function of the vagus nerve improves, HRV is improved (HRV is the physiologic basis for biofeedback), and virtually every function in your body tends to improve when it increases (HERE).
 This study showed that “there was a significant group by time interaction for heart rate, sympathovagal balance, and body fat percentage (BF%) such that all significantly decreased; and R-R intervals significantly increased following WBV compared to no changes after control“.